mifauss/RSSAVSA-Infinite-Horizon/README.md

 # Overview
-Analysis code to generate the figure presented in Chapman, et al., “CVaR-based Safety Analysis for the Infinite Time Setting”
+Analysis code to generate the figure presented in Wei, Fauss, Chapman, [“CVaR-based Safety Analysis for the Infinite Time Setting”](https://arxiv.org/abs/2108.06776)
+(This is a preprint version)

 ## Environment
 It is recommended to run the script on Matlab 2020b.
 And it is recommended to run the script on a cluster instead of a personal computer.
 (Running the main file takes more than a week on cedar supercomputer in ComputeCanada)